 Minnesota Emerging Writers' Grant

-AWARD IS: OPEN
+AWARD IS: CLOSED

 The Minnesota Emerging Writers’ Grant provides writers with financial support and professional assistance to develop and implement multifaceted plans for their artistic endeavors.